MLH-Fellowship/utilities/.github/STANDUP_TEMPLATE.md

 **What did you achieve in the last 24 hours?**:
  -

+**What Issue are you currently working on?
+Please list the URL below**
+-

 **What are your priorities for the next 24 hours?**:
  -